 We will be offering 2 training routes – School Direct Training route and School Direct (Salaried) route, which will enable all of our trainees to experience a school-led training programme.
 These routes have been designed to ensure all trainees receive a rich experience of hands on training, covering all aspects of school life from the outset.
 In this way, we can make sure they are receiving the most up to date training and support, which will allow us to grow our own teachers for the future.

 There are two types of programmes available, both programmes run for one academic year and are full-time.
 Salaries and bursaries are available to support you and your training – Further information is available on the ‘Eligibility and Funding’ section on the Department for Education website.

-Degree of a UK Higher Education Institution or equivalent qualification.
-This must be of a 2:1 or above.
+Degree of a UK Higher Education Institution or equivalent qualification. whilst a 2:1 classification is preferable each application will be considered on an individual basis.
 Secondary candidates should note that at least 50% of their subject knowledge at degree level should match the subject/s to be taught.
 An academic transcript may be required.

 For secondary candidates; a standard equivalent to a grade ‘C’ in the GCSE examinations in English language and Mathematics.